Purdue-AIDA3/CM-COVEE/README.md

 ### Data Access and download

-Once approved, users can install and use GlobusConnectPersonal to access the data: https://www.globus.org/globus-connect-personal.
+Once approved, users can install and use GlobusConnectPersonal to access the data [here](https://www.globus.org/globus-connect-personal).
-Instructions on using Globus to transfer files are here: https://docs.globus.org/guides/tutorials/manage-files/transfer-files/
+Instructions on using Globus to transfer files are [here](https://docs.globus.org/guides/tutorials/manage-files/transfer-files/).

 ### Structure